Chapter 2 : I Don't Handle Rejection Very Well

 Anyway I have to go, Snape's probably looking for another excuse to put me in detention.
 Sirius, don't piss Fiona off.
 Being pregnant, she'll probably kill you and that'd be no fun.

 I rolled up the parchment and Harry gave me his finished letter, and headed off to dinner.
-I walked slowly up to the Owlery.
-Hedwig fluttered down to my shoulder as soon as I walked in.
+I took a leisurely pace up to the Owlery.
+Hedwig fluttered down to my shoulder as soon as I stepped through the door.
 I pulled a few owl treats out of my pocket and gave them to her.
 She really was a beautiful bird.

 “Hey,” I said.

-“Hey,” he said quietly, sitting on a dropping free space on the floor.
+“Hey,” he said quietly, sitting down on a dropping free space on the floor.

 “She can't talk them round.
 They're not having it.”
 He screwed up his face into his knees.

 “Oh, Draco.
 I'm so sorry,” I whispered.
 I couldn't imagine what it was like, having your family disown you because of what happens at school.
-I laid my head on his shoulder and his owl hooted softly, looking sad.
+I rested my chin on his shoulder and his owl hooted softly, looking sad.

 “I'm sorry,” he said, wiping his face on his sleeve.
 “You must think I'm pathetic.”